Although there's really not much of a difference between these two phones.

 Display and Design

 Both the X5c and X5c Plus come with a 6.74-inch TFT LCD panel that runs at 90Hz.
 Resolution sticks to just 720 × 1600 pixels, so not much of a jump from last year’s Honor X5b except for the slightly larger display.
-They also support "Dynamic Dimming" feature to reduce eye strain.
+They also support the "Dynamic Dimming" feature to reduce eye strain.

 As for the design, the Honor X5c duo brings a redesigned camera module that resembles the iPhone 16 Pro and the iPhone 16 Pro Max.
 They both have a side-mounted fingerprint reader and come in a few color options.
 Including "Ocean Cyan" and "Midnight Black" for the X5c Plus, while the regular X5c is also available in "Tidal Blue" and "Meteor Silver" finishes.